EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/00_intro.md

 <br />

-- **Nine hands-on sessions**, on eight standalone projects — roughly half the time
+- **Eight hands-on sessions**, each on its own standalone project — roughly half the time
 - Each chapter closes with a **quiz** corrected together, each day with a **retro**
-- The deck also carries **appendices**: the deep dives, long case studies and packaging corners each chapter used to hold inline.
-They sit **outside** the three days on purpose — read them afterwards, or ask for one if the room wants to push further

 ---